 All grading services beside PCGS, NGC, ANACS and ICG are considered second tier or less grading services with SEGS, PCI, NTC are examples of second tier grading services.
-All the rest are third tier or lower grading companies and some don't even except coin submissions from the general public and can be called third party grading services at all.
+All the rest are third tier or lower tier grading companies and some don't even accept coin submissions from the general public and are not third party grading services at all.

 Third Party Coin Grading Services